nystudio107/devmode/README.md

 * Set up the `.env.sh` file in the `scripts/` directory if you want to use the scripts there by running this in your terminal from the project root: `cp scripts/example.env.sh scripts/.env.sh`

-* Build the production assets by typing `cd scripts` and then typing `./docker_prod_build.sh` to build the critical CSS, fonts, and other production assets.
+* Build the production assets by typing `make build` to build the critical CSS, fonts, and other production assets.
 They will appear in `cms/web/dist/` (just double-click on the `report-legacy.html` and `report-modern.html` files to view them)

- **N.B.:** Without authorization & credentials (which are private), the `scripts/docker_pull_db.sh` will not work.
+ **N.B.:** Without authorization & credentials (which are private), the `make pulldb` will not work (it just runs `scripts/docker_pull_db.sh`).
 It's provided here for instructional purposes, and for devMode.fm hosts

 ### Other notes

 To update to the latest Composer packages (as constrained by the `cms/composer.json` semvers), do:
 ```
 rm cms/composer.lock
-docker-compose up
+make dev
 ```

 To update to the latest npm packages (as constrained by the `docker-config/webpack-dev-devmode/package.json` semvers), do:
 ```
 rm docker-config/webpack-dev-devmode/package-lock.json
-docker-compose up
+make dev
 ```

 To use Xdebug with VSCode install the [PHP Debug extension](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug ) and use the following configuration: